markeasting/dependency-injection/README.md

         /* Apply configuration overrides */
         const config = {...new MyBundleConfig(), ...overrides};

-        /* Get some global parameters (could also be passed via config, based on the scope) */ const apiKey = container.getParameter('apiKey');
+        /* Get some global parameters (could also be passed via config, depends on the parameter scope) */ const apiKey = container.getParameter('apiKey');

         /* Wire the services in this bundle */